 The public policy master’s and Juris Doctor dual degree (M.P.P./J.D.) will provide you with a deep understanding of how legal and policy issues relate.
 Through this public policy and law joint degree, you’ll gain the critical skills and knowledge required to tackle a broad range of complex challenges in the contemporary world of law and public policy.

 Our M.P.P. degree program complements the J.D. with a broad grounding in the world of public policy.
 The two degrees are generally awarded after three-and-a-half years, offering substantial savings in both time and expense.
-Courses for the J.D. program are offered at the UNH School of Law campus in Concord, N.H., while those for the Carsey School of Public Policy M.P.P. program are offered at the UNH Durham campus.
+Courses for the J.D. program are offered at the UNH Franklin Pierce School of Law in Concord, N.H., while those for the Carsey School of Public Policy M.P.P. program are offered at the UNH Durham campus.
 A portion of the public policy experiential learning takes place in Washington, D.C., during a January-term colloquium.
 You will also complete an internship at a policy-focused organization or, if doing a legal residency, at the externship location.